(This article was written in 2008)

 A hospital is an environment, and no room is completely separate from the other rooms.
 Rooms that aren’t cleaned, become fermentation vats for germs and viruses.
 Some cleaners also check scheduled discharges and not clean those rooms.

 What if a discharge is delayed?
 And some patients refuse room cleaning.
-This should be reported by tech to their management.
+This should be reported by the EVS tech to their management.

 3) If practical, rooms should be cleaned daily from least infectious to most infectious.
 It makes sense.